ansys/pystk/doc/source/api/ansys/stk/core/graphics/DistanceToPositionDisplayCondition.rst

 DistanceToPositionDisplayCondition
 ==================================

-.. py:class:: DistanceToPositionDisplayCondition
+.. py:class:: ansys.stk.core.graphics.DistanceToPositionDisplayCondition

-   Bases: py:obj:`~IDistanceToPositionDisplayCondition`, py:obj:`~IDisplayCondition`
+   Bases: py:obj:`~ansys.stk.core.graphics.IDistanceToPositionDisplayCondition`, py:obj:`~ansys.stk.core.graphics.IDisplayCondition`

    Define an inclusive distance interval that determines when an object, such as a primitive, is rendered based on the distance from the camera to a position defined in the given reference frame.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: DistanceToPositionDisplayCondition

 Overview
 --------